danbev/learning-openssl/notes/tls1.3.md

 So in this case AEAD would be AES_256_GCM.

 ### Pre-Shared Key (PSK)
+TLS usually uses public key certificates for authentication but it is possible for the protocol to use symmetric keys that are shared in advanced to establish the TLS connection.
+This can be useful on devices with limited CPU power.

-After a successful handshake the server can send PSK identity derived from the intitial handshake.
+PSK can also be used for session resumption after a  successful handshake the server can send PSK identity derived from the intitial handshake.
 A client may then use this value in new handshakes in the extension `pre_shared_key`.

 ### pre_shared_key
 If the client send this extension it must also send `psk_key_exchange_modes`